Slack-Partner-Engineering/github-functions/README.md

 # :octocat: GitHub Functions for Slack :octocat:

 This project aims to create sample GitHub functions for the Slack Beta Platform.
-It utilizes the beta sdk to create functions.
+It utilizes the beta Slack CLI to create functions.

 ## Disclaimer
-This a project built using pre-released features on the Slack Platform.
+This project is built using pre-released features on the Slack Platform.
 It may contain bugs, performance issues, and isn't representative of the final product.
-This code in this project isn't meant to be a standard template.
-It may change or become obsolete as updates are released to the Slack Beta Platform.
+The code in this project isn't meant to be a standard template.
+It may change or become legacy as updates are released to the Slack Beta Platform.

 ## Supported Functions
 1. List my PRs to review: list PRs for which you are tagged as a reviewer